lostjared/bin2cpp20/bin2cpp20/README.md

 - `-v, --variable <name>`: Set the name of the generated variable.
 This is required.
 - `-s, --string output`: Generate output as a string.
 - `-z, --sort`: Sort the output string.
 Applicable only with string output.
-- `-u, --Unicode`: Treat the input as Unicode.
+- `-u, --unicode`: Treat the input as Unicode.
 Applicable only with string output.
 - `-h, --help`: Display the help message and exit.

 ### Examples